jayaddison/sotm-eu-2025/README.md

 # sotm-eu-2025

-State of the Map Europe 2025 website
+Web code for the [State of the Map Europe 2025 website](https://osm-uk.github.io/sotm-eu-2025/) hosted on GitHub Pages

 ## Previous editions